the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 to the InfiniTime software.
-The reader configuration table provides a convenient location for testing device connectivity, updating reader programming, and updating employee data contained in a readerâs database.
+The reader configuration table provides a convenient location for testing device connectivity, updating reader programming, and updating employee data contained in a reader's database.
 Before a clock can be used to poll timecard activity, the clock must be configured.
 Detailed configuration and installation instructions are available for each InfiniTime compatible time collection device.